privacyguides/privacyguides.org/docs/mobile-browsers.md

 #### Recommended Configuration

-These options can be found in :gear: **Settings** → **Safari** → **Privacy and Security**.
+These options can be found in :gear: **Settings** → **Safari**

-##### Cross-Site Tracking Prevention
+##### Profiles

+All of your cookies, history, and website data will be separate for each profile.
+You should use different profiles for different purposes e.g. Shopping, Work, or School.

+##### Privacy & Security

 - [x] Enable **Prevent Cross-Site Tracking**

     This enables WebKit's [Intelligent Tracking Protection](https://webkit.org/tracking-prevention/#intelligent-tracking-prevention-itp).
 The feature helps protect against unwanted tracking by using on-device machine learning to stop trackers.
 ITP protects against many common threats, but it does not block all tracking avenues because it is designed to not interfere with website usability.

+- [x] Enable **Require Face ID to Unlock Private Browsing**

+    This setting allows you to lock your private tabs behind biometrics/PIN when not in use.

+##### Advanced → Privacy

+The **Advanced Tracking and Fingerprinting Protection** setting will randomize certain values so that it's more difficult to fingerprint you:

+- [x] Select **All Browsing** or **Private Browsing**

 ##### Privacy Report